-Bonhoeffer knew Jäger's appointment meant the Nazis were 20 planning to be as brazen as possible; the ecumenical movement would do everything possible to curry favor with the churches abroad, so the ecumenical movement must remain strong and must refuse to recognize it as the true German church.
+Bonhoeffer knew Jäger's appointment meant the Nazis were planning to be as brazen as possible; the ecumenical movement must act quickly and give them an ultimatum.
+The Reich church would do everything possible to curry favor with the churches abroad, so the ecumenical movement must remain strong and must refuse to recognize it as the true German church.
 It was also imperative that the ecumenical movement show solidarity with the pastors in the Emergency League.